rewingchow1/G9_Hardware-Approach-of-Forward-Propagation-in-Neural-Network-on-FPGA/README.md

 - **Server_NN**:

 ### docs
-- **presentations**: Proposal, mid-progress and final presenation of the project
+- **presentations**: Proposal, mid-project and final presenation of the project
 - **reports**: Proposal and final report of the project
 - **video**: A 2-minute video highlighting the project and how the full system works together